 So if black diamonds aren’t actually black, what are they?

-Like almost all coloured diamonds, natural black diamonds are extremely rare.
+Like almost all coloured diamonds, uniformly opaque natural black diamonds are extremely rare.
 They are technically white diamonds that are heavily included (mostly graphite).
 They appear opaque because of their “polycrystalline” structure which prevents them from reflecting light.
-A natural black diamond is usually given the colour grade ‘Fancy Black’ by grading labs such as the Gemological Institute of America (GIA).
+A natural black diamond is usually given the colour grade ‘Fancy Black’ by gem labs such as the Gemological Institute of America (GIA).

 Due to the comparatively high price and scarcity of opaque natural black diamonds, almost all the black diamonds you see in jewellery today are treated black diamonds.
-Treatment, in the form of irradiation or heat, is done to enhance their colour.
-The process actually turns the natural diamond to become a green that’s so dark it appears black, but not opaque.
+Treatment, in the form of irradiation, heat or surface diffusion, is done to enhance their colour.
+The process actually turns the natural diamond to become a green that’s so dark it appears almost black, but not opaque.

 The treatment process doesn’t affect the durability of these diamonds, however, because ‘black’ diamonds are heavily included and porous, they’re harder to cut and polish.
 This can result in blemishes and nicks on the surface of many black diamonds.
 When buying black diamonds, make sure the surface of the diamond is smooth and well polished.
 There are definitely varying quality grades, even amongst the treated black diamonds.